 IMPORTANT WARNING:

-Clopidogrel must be changed to an active form in your body so that it can treat your condition.
-Some people do not change clopidogrel to its active form in the body as well as other people.
-Because the medication does not work as well in these people, they may be at a higher risk of having a heart attack or stroke.
-There are tests available to identify people who have trouble changing clopidogrel to an active form.
+Clopidogrel must be changed inside your body to start working.
+Some bodies do not do this as well as others.
+If the medication does not work well, you may have a higher chance of having a heart attack or stroke.
+There are tests available to identify people who have trouble activating clopidogrel.
 Talk to your doctor about whether you should be tested.
-If you are found to have difficulty converting clopidogrel to its active form, your doctor may change your dose of clopidogrel or tell you not to take clopidogrel.
+If you are found to have difficulty converting clopidogrel, your doctor may change your dose of clopidogrel or tell you not to take clopidogrel.

 Talk to your doctor about the risks of taking clopidogrel.